nus-cs2103-AY2021S1/tp/docs/team/jonasngs.md

                             [\#419](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/419)
                             [\#600](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/600)

-* **Enhancement:** Implementation of zoom link management feature
+* **Enhancement:** Implemented zoom link management feature

-  * What is does: This feature allows users to manage a list of zoom links for various module lessons in each distinct module.
+  * **What is does:** This feature allows users to manage a list of zoom links for various module lessons in each distinct module.
-                  This feature includes the following functionalities: `add zoom link`, `edit zoom link`, `delete zoom link`
+                  This includes the following functionalities: `add zoom link`, `edit zoom link`, `delete zoom link`

-  * Justification: This feature enhances the product significantly since zoom links have become one of the most frequently accessed information related to a module due to the shifts to online learning.
-As students are enrolled in numerous modules, each with a different set of lessons, the number of zoom links to keep track of can be substantial.
-Hence, efficient management of zoom links is crucial for Cap 5 Buddy which functions as a module tracking application.
+  * **Justification:** This feature enhances the product significantly since users are enrolled in numerous modules and might have a substantial number of zoom links to manage and keep track of.
+These features can allow users to manage zoom links more efficiently.
-  * Highlights:

-    * In-depth analysis of `Module` and its behaviour is required since `ZoomLink` and `ModuleLesson` is coupled with module.
+  * **Highlights:** In-depth analysis of `Module` and its behaviour is required since `ZoomLink` and `ModuleLesson` is coupled with module.
                 This is important as it can prevent unexpected regressions when zoom link related commands are modified.

-    * The design and implementation of this feature is open to future extensions since it would be practical to store other types of module related website links as well.
-OOP principles have been considered to determine how zoom links should be encapsulated.

   * Relevant Pull requests: [\#80](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/80)
                             [\#96](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/96)
                             [\#428](https://github.com/AY2021S1-CS2103T-F12-3/tp/pull/428)